4 Ways to Machu Picchu (Without Hiking the Inca Trail)

 How-to-get-to-Machu-Picchu.png

-Step 2: Travel from Aguas Calientes to Machu Picchu Ruins
+Step 2: Travel from Aguas Calientes to Machu Picchu Archaeological Site

-After arriving by train to Aguas Calientes we recommend staying the night before visiting the ruins.
+After arriving by train to Aguas Calientes we recommend staying the night before visiting Machu Picchu.
 The train track runs through the middle of the town so it's easy to access most hotels on foot.

 3. Bus